Melody Norris Waller MSN, RN

 Memphis, TN 38163

-Mrs. Waller is a proud member of Sigma Theta Tau International Nursing Honor Society, American Nurses Association, Tennessee Nurses Association, University of Memphis Alumni Association, and serves as a mentor for Memphis City Schools.
+Mrs. Waller is a proud member of Association of Women's Health, Obstetric, and Neonatal Nurses, Sigma Theta Tau International Nursing Honor Society, Sothern Nursing Research Society, University of Memphis Alumni Association, and serves as a mentor for Memphis City Schools.